Highgate Literary and Scientific Institution

-The Highgate Literary and Scientific Institution (HLSI) is an unincorporated society with trustees having charitable status under the Friendly Societies Act.
-Founded in 1839 in Highgate, north London, with the aim of helping local people to better understand new developments in industry and discoveries in science, it is now one the few surviving membership supported organisations which predate the widespread establishment of public libraries in the United Kingdom.
+The Highgate Literary and Scientific Institution (HLSI) is a Charitable Company (CIO) Limited by Guarantee.
+It was founded in 1839 in Highgate, North London, as a friendly society with the aim of helping local people to better understand new developments in industry and discoveries in science.
+It is now one the few surviving membership supported organisations which predate the widespread establishment of public libraries in the United Kingdom.
 Today its charitable purpose, from its historic building, is to offer opportunities for life-long learning through its courses, library, archives, art gallery, lectures, debates, cultural and social events.

 Origins

 The Industrial Revolution of the 18th and 19th centuries set in train a movement for self-improvement among all classes of society.
 The spirit of enquiry generated by the new scientific inventions and their development in manufacturing processes led to the formation, originally in the big industrial cities of the north, of societies where members could attend lectures and have access to libraries.
 The first of these, the Manchester Literary and Philosophical Society, founded in 1781, and the Newcastle Literary and Philosophical Society, of 1793, were soon followed by similar organisations all over the country, as well as Mechanics' Institutions whose members included more working men.
 Libraries and reading rooms were at the heart of even the smallest institutions and to avoid controversy, politics and religion were banned.

 By 1839, when the HLSI was founded, the number of all types of institution had risen to nearly 300 and by 1851, the year of the Great Exhibition, the number had more than doubled to almost 700.
 With little or no division between the two main types the term Literary and Scientific Institution began to be widely used as an alternative to Mechanics' Institutions.
 The movement reached its peak around the 1860s.

-With the Public Libraries Act of 1850 many institution libraries were eventually taken over to form the nucleus of the public library system.
-Further erosion followed the Education Acts of 1870 and 1902 and the Technical Instruction Act 1889 meant that the need for some of the Institutions' educational functions had been superseded.
+With the Public Libraries Act 1850 many institution libraries were eventually taken over to form the nucleus of the public library system.
+Further erosion followed the Education Act 1870 and Education Act 1902 and the Technical Instruction Act 1889 meant that the need for some of the Institutions' educational functions had been superseded.

 To maintain their membership numbers the remaining societies had to popularise their activities.
 Systematic science courses gave way to miscellaneous subjects such as popular science, literature, music, history and travel.
 In their libraries scientific textbooks came to be outnumbered by works of fiction, travel and general literature.
 Reference rooms were converted into rooms displaying newspapers and periodicals.

 The Independent Libraries Association was formed in 1989 by the few remaining UK Institutions still active, including the HLSI, for the exchange of information on questions of mutual interest.